Early Takes: Volume 1: Song selection

 Six of the album's ten tracks date from the sessions for Harrison's 1970 triple album All Things Must Pass.
 These include a demo of "My Sweet Lord" that Martin said Harrison taped at the start of the project, with a rhythm section comprising Ringo Starr and Klaus Voormann.
 Writing in 2014, rock historian Richie Unterberger said that the Early Takes versions of "All Things Must Pass" and "Awaiting on You All" were probably recorded at the same time with this line-up.
 According to the recording notes compiled for the 50th anniversary release of All Things Must Pass, the demo session with Starr and Voormann took place on 26 May 1970, two days before the start of formal recording for the triple album.

 Early Takes also includes Harrison's solo version of "Run of the Mill", which he taped on 27 May during the second day of demo recording.
 (Note: The fifteen solo demos made that day had become known to collectors via the 1994 bootleg collection Beware of ABKCO!
 They were officially released in August 2021 as part of the 50th anniversary Special Deluxe Edition of All Things Must Pass.)
 Citing Martin's comments in a 2012 interview for MusicRadar, Unterberger says that the early take of "Woman Don't You Cry for Me" probably dates from the All Things Must Pass period.
-Harrison subsequently re-recorded the song for his 1976 album Thirty Three & ⅓.
+Harrison subsequently re-recorded the song for his 1976 album Thirty Three & 1/3.
 The Early Takes version is performed in a country blues style, with acoustic guitar and jew's harp.
 (Note: Martin said the jew's harp was possibly played by Jonathan Clyde, an Apple Corps executive.)

 The cover versions of Bob Dylan's "Mama You've Been on My Mind" and the Everly Brothers' hit "Let It Be Me" represented new songs in Harrison's solo catalogue.
 All the other demos and early takes were of songs that he officially released between 1970 and 1976.
 Harrison recorded "Mama You've Been on My Mind" at his Friar Park studio in the 1980s.
 Martin decided to strip back Harrison's demo, removing most of the keyboard and drum-machine backing.
 The demo of "Let It Be Me" dates from 1983 and was made soon after Harrison had attended a concert on the Everly Brothers' reunion tour, at the Royal Albert Hall in London.

 Martin chose to end the album with Harrison's demo of "The Light That Has Lighted the World".
 Harrison had intended the song to be the B-side of a single he was producing for Cilla Black in August 1972.
 He instead completed it for inclusion on his 1973 album Living in the Material World.